Anteater: Profile and Information

 Southern tamanduas extend south to Uruguay (giant anteaters did so before their recent expiration).
 In eastern Brazil, the distribution of all species except the northern tamandua overlap.

-During the Cenozoic Period, anteaters were restricted to South America, which was once an island continent.
-Nevertheless, when the Isthmus of Panama was formed about three million years ago, as part of the Great American Interchange, anteaters extended their reach into Central America.
+During the Cenozoic Period, anteaters were restricted to South America, once an island continent.
+Nevertheless, when the Isthmus of Panama was formed about three million years ago as part of the Great American Interchange, anteaters extended their reach into Central America.

 The habitats of anteaters include tropical dry forests, rainforests, grasslands, and savannahs.
 The silky anteater (Cyclopes didactylus) is skilled in an arboreal climate.

-Still, the more opportunistic tamanduas obtain their food both on the ground, as well as in trees, usually near streams and lakes in dry forests.
+Still, the more opportunistic tamanduas obtain food on the ground and in trees, usually near streams and lakes in dry forests.
 The almost completely land-based giant anteater (Myrmecophaga tridactyla) lives in savannas.

-They occupy South and Central America’s thick primaeval forests.
-The standard colour is yellowish-white, covering almost the entire side of the body, with a broad black lateral band.
+They occupy South and Central America’s thick primeval forests.
+The standard color is yellowish-white, covering almost the entire side of the body, with a broad black lateral band.

 The silky anteater (Cyclopes didactylus) is native to the hottest regions of South and Central America.
-It is usually yellowish in colour and solely arboreal in habit, about the size of a cat.
+It is usually yellowish in color and solely arboreal in habit, about the size of a cat.

 As sugar cane growers frequently burn their fields, the loss of their grassland habitats is a major concern, directly affecting the habitats of anteaters.